ruta-k/CAPTURE-CASA6/README.md

 ## Installation

-Python 3.8 with pip is required for CASA.
-To install CAPTURE and the required dependcies (namely, `casa`) either:
+Python 3.6 or 3.8 with pip is required for CASA 6.
+To install CAPTURE and the required dependcies either:

 ```
 git clone https://github.com/ruta-k/CAPTURE-CASA6.git